 Before the potter began, she would say prayers to Mother Earth, and asked her to give her material.

 Elders would have shown her where to harvest the clay, and she would have learned how to make it from her mother or grandmother.
 She would descend 365 feet down from the mesa to retrieve it.
 Once collected, she placed the clay in a blanket to return.

 The clay must be sun-dried first.
 Then she must add rainwater to clean it.
 It must be rainwater.
 Then she soaks the clay.
 It creates curdled pieces.
-She soaks it a second time, lets it dry, and then she grinds the clay on the metate.
-(Volcanic stone from El Malpais) The old, and sometimes ancient pottery sherds are soaked for three or four days to soften, and then dried, and grinded to the consistency of flour.
+She soaks it a second time, lets it dry, and then she grinds the clay on the metate (Volcanic stone from El Malpais).
+She then gathers old, and sometimes ancient, pottery sherds and soaks them for three or four days to soften, and then dried, and grinded to the consistency of flour.

 Old, often ancient, broken pottery pieces were used for temper to strengthen the pottery, and to lessen the chance of cracking, or breaking when fired.
 During the grinding process, more prayers are offered.

 She adds up to equal amounts of ground pottery sherds with the clay and adds water.
 This mixture is allowed to mature for several days.
 After resting, the mixture is kneaded by hand (or foot) to improve plasticity, and to remove air bubbles.

 The potter makes a small pancake from the clay and presses it into a huudiitsi, a shallow concave mold, often the bottom of a broken vessel, whose rim is ground down to create a smooth edge.
 She then creates rope coils, and begins to build the new pot laying coils.